puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 Configure automation hub in ansible.cfg:

-→ not enough when using tower!
+→ not enough when using AAP

 Settings → Jobs →
 ```